wojnosystems/go-optional/v2/README.md

 # Overview

 A library for using primitives when you need to know if the value is the default or if the value is just not set.

+# Installation

+`go get github.com/wojnosystems/go-optional/v2`

+# Native Go Example of default values (not good)

 For example, in Go, there's no way to tell the difference between:

 ```go
 package main